stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 paws tickled him with greater subtlety.
-Then he saw a sort of grey phosphorescence about, and guessed they were coming even to that inner world of subterrene horror of which dim legends tell, and which is litten only by the pale death-fire wherewith reeks the ghoulish air and the primal mists of the pits at earth&rsquo;s core.
+Then he saw a sort of grey phosphorescence about, and guessed they were coming even to that inner world of subterrene horror of which dim legends tell, and which is litten only by the pale death-fire wherewith reeks the ghoulish air and the primal mists of the pits at earth's core.

   At last far below him he saw faint lines of grey and ominous pinnacles which he knew must be the fabled Peaks of Thok.
 Awful and sinister they stand in the haunted